RobertoMalatesta/HeadSocket/README.md

 ### What is this good for?
 I needed an easy way to quickly create remote connection interfaces.
 By embedding small WebSocket server into my code, I can communicate with it from almost any browser, any platform and any place over network.
 Writing simple debugging tools, remote controllers or profilers gets much easier, because all I need is just a bit of HTML and JavaScript!

+### What is this NOT good for?
+If you are looking for something *production ready*, safe and fast, you should probably use [C++ Web Toolkit](http://www.webtoolkit.eu/) or [WebSocket++](https://github.com/zaphoyd/websocketpp).
+This library is meant to be used just for experimental and simple debugging purposes.

 ----------

 <a id="example1"></a>